If you want to attend law school but fear your GPA is too low, read on to learn more about getting into law school with a low GPA.

 Doing extremely well on the LSAT is challenging but possible with the right resources and dedication!
 While the average LSAT score is around 151-152, you’ll want to score well above this average to be considered competitive with a low GPA.

 Let Juris be your mentor!
-Our superstar team of experts will ensure you have the perfect tools to ace the LSAT and get into your dream law school.
+We'll match you with an LSAT prep expert with all the tools you need to ace the exam and get into your dream law school.
 It’s simple – you choose the program, and we’ll get you there.

 One of the most dreaded parts of the law school application is the personal statement.
 This statement requires you to draft compelling and unique responses to the law school prompts.
 The objective is to write about key experiences that demonstrate your interest and ability to become a terrific attorney.